xjrga/snack/README.md

 #### Snack: Learning Software For Nutrition

-    Snack’s ultimate purpose is to empower its users to make better nutrition decisions that will improve their diet, nutrition, health and quality of life.
+Snack is a software application that calculates the nutritional value of food mixtures.
+Its ultimate purpose is to empower its users to make better nutrition decisions that will improve their diet, nutrition, health and quality of life.

-    Snack is software for nutrition.
-It is a meal design tool and calculator that could facilitate achieving your health goals and objectives by first helping you understand your food intake and second by allowing you to create new food combinations that meet specific requirements.

-    Snack is a training program designed to find food combination that maximizes Total Nutrient Index (TNI).
-    It lets you experiment and get faster, better, less expensive results so you can rapidly learn.
+It is a meal design tool and calculator that could facilitate achieving your health goals and objectives by first helping you understand your food intake and second by allowing you to create new food combinations that meet specific dietary requirements.
+It also is a training program designed to find food combinations that maximize the Total Nutrient Index (TNI) score.
+It lets you inexpensively experiment to get faster and better results so you can rapidly learn and improve.
 Its intended audience is anyone with interest in nutrition.

 #### Features: